Helias Catholic Parent/Student Handbook 2021-22

 Parking spaces in Helias lots are rented for the school year with seniors having the first opportunity to rent a space.
 After seniors are assigned, the remaining spots are randomly drawn from the junior class.
 Some of those students will be assigned spaces in the lots on Carter St. If a student assigned to a Carter St. lot does not want the spot, he/she may decline when the offer is made.
 However, if a student accepts and pays for the spot and then does not use it (periodic checks are done to see when spaces are open), that spot will be reassigned, no refunds will be given, and he/she forfeits a spot in a prime lot as a senior.

 Students should come into school when they arrive in the morning; no sitting in cars or loitering near streets or in the lots.
 The administration has the right to inspect all cars parked on school property at any time without the owner’s permission.
-Students are encouraged to lock their vehicles and not to have anything of significant value inside a vehicle when it is parked at or around school.
+Students are encouraged to lock their vehicles and to not have anything of significant value inside a vehicle when it is parked at or around school.
 Students are permitted to go to their vehicle during the school day only with permission granted at the business office.